-Forest City Realty Trust needed a new way of working.
+Forest City Realty Trust, now Brookfield Properties, needed a new way of working.
 Their existing space didn’t serve their new goals and failed to live up to the vision their work promoted.
 We helped them change where they work, so they could change how they work.

 When Forest City Realty Trust began shifting to a more modern and collaborative form of working, they realized they needed an office that would both support and encourage working together.
 Their existing headquarters had served a business model from years ago, but to stay on top of their industry they needed a new workplace that would facilitate future growth.